Poisonous pedagogy

 In sociology and psychology, poisonous pedagogy, also called black pedagogy (from the original German name schwarze Pädagogik), is any traditional child-raising methods which modern pedagogy considers repressive and harmful.
-It includes behaviours and communication that theorists consider to be manipulative or violent, such as corporal punishment.
+It includes behaviours and communication that theorists consider to be manipulative or violent, such as extreme forms of corporal punishment.

 Origin and definitions

 The concept was first introduced by Katharina Rutschky in her 1977 work Schwarze Pädagogik.
 Quellen zur Naturgeschichte der bürgerlichen Erziehung.
 The psychologist Alice Miller used the concept to describe child-raising approaches that, she believed, damage a child's emotional development.
 Miller claims that this alleged emotional damage promotes adult behavior harmful to individuals.
 She explains how poisonous pedagogy in the name of "child rearing" leads to dysfunctions and neurosis of all kinds.
 For instance in her book For Your Own Good she discussed its common impact on three distinct lives: Adolf Hitler, Jürgen Bartsch and Christiane F., whereas in The Body Never Lies, she talks about the impact of childhood trauma and repressed emotions on the human body.

 "Poisonous pedagogy" is described by these theorists as what happens when a parent (or teacher, nurse, or other caregiver) believes that a young child's behavior demonstrates that the child is infected with the "seeds of evil", and therefore attempts to weed out the evil, either by emotional manipulation or by brute force.
 Simple examples include the beating of children as punishment for lying, or mothers who refuse to feed their newborn until a set time, in order to "teach him patience, which will be useful for him in later life".

 Poisonous pedagogy, in Katharina Rutschky's definition, aims to inculcate a social superego in the child, to construct a basic defense against drives in the child's psyche, to toughen the child for later life, and to instrumentalize the body parts and senses in favor of socially defined functions.
 Although not explicitly, "poisonous pedagogy" serves, these theorists allege, as a rationalization of sadism and a defense against the feelings of the parent himself or of the person involved.

 For methods, Rutschky claims, "poisonous pedagogy" makes use of initiation rites (for example, internalizing a threat of death), the application of pain (including psychological), the totalitarian supervision of the child (body control, behavior, obedience, prohibition of lying, etc.), taboos against touching, the denial of basic needs, and an extreme desire for order.